-Beverly’s Wild Horse Café gets new ownership but offers the same solid style.
-By Anna and David Kasabian // photographs by Anthony Tieuli
+Beverly’s Wild Horse Cafe gets new ownership but offers the same solid style.

 By press time, the dining room will have been freshened, but the feeling that you’ve entered an eclectic yet welcoming place with a shabby-chic bent will remain.
 And while many long-favorite dishes will still be served, there is a new focus on smaller portions at lower prices, as well as a more convivial and prominent bar.

 We started with the Bacon and Egg Salad, since we’d had it before and wanted to experience their new spin on the dish.
 It features an amazingly flavorful housemade bacon and half of a hard-boiled egg white filled with tomato jam, served aside grilled lettuce set atop a generous smear of seasoned deviled egg filling.

 Next, the Pan Fried Haddock Cakes appetizer, a tasty concoction prepared like a classic brandade in which salted codfish is fork-mashed together with new potatoes, garlic, and Asian seasoning, formed into panko-coated patties, and sauteed until crispy.

 The Duet of Natural Game Hen entree is thus named for the two cooking methods used.
 The sweet, tender breast meat is first brined with lemon and rosemary, then grilled to order.
 The legs and thighs are cooked à la confit, (slowly braised in hot duck fat), then quickly deep fried just before plating for a crunchy, satisfying texture.